Proof of the Goldberg-Seymour Conjecture on Edge-Colorings of Multigraphs: Elementariness and Interchangeability

 \section{Elementariness and Interchangeability}

 In Section 5 we have developed a control mechanism over Kempe changes; that is, a good hierarchies of an ETT.
 In Section 6 we have derived some properties satisfied by such hierarchies.
-Now we are ready to present a proof of Theorem \ref{hierarchy} by using a novel recoloring technique based on these hierarchies.
+Now we are ready to present a proof of Theorem \ref{hierarchy} by using Kempe changes based on these hierarchies, whose origin can be traced back to Tashkinov's proof of Theorem \ref{TashTree} \cite{T} (see Stiebitz et al. \cite{SSTF} for an English version).